OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 1. In the first object in the "extensions.runtimes" array, do the following:

-    - Change the "requirements.capabilities.minVersion" to "1.13".
+    1. Change the "requirements.capabilities.minVersion" to "1.13".
-    - Add a "supportsNoItemContext" property to the object in the "actions" array and set its value to "true".
+    1. Add a "supportsNoItemContext" property to the object in the "actions" array and set its value to `true`.
+    1. Add a "multiselect" property to the same object and set it to `true`.
+    1. Change the "pinnable" property in the same object to `true`.

     When you are done, it should look like the following.